Code-Institute-Submissions/milestone-project-01/README.md

 ## Features
 Each page features a navigation bar and footer.
 The navigation bar contains the logo in the top left hand corner with the 4 menu items aligned to the right: home, join us, members, contact.
 The Studes will contain a live email button and the Instagram and LinkedIn icons (since The Studes will only have social media presence on these 2 sites).
 The header and footer contain only essential information, presented with clean fonts and with high contrast backgrounds to aid accessibility.

-Every page also features a header panel that contains an attention grabbing image related to The Studes.
-The header panels on every page also contain with bold copy that introduces that page, apart from the homepage which has an abstract definition of The Studes to create intrigue.
+Each page also features a header panel that contains a hero image related to The Studes.
+The header panels on every page also contain bold copy that introduces that page, apart from the homepage which has an abstract definition of The Studes to create intrigue.

-### Homepage
+### Home

-The homepage
+The home page features a striking background image of a warehouse studio space with a definition of 'studes' in bold white text.
+This is intended to be an impactful first impression of the website.
+The background image is fixed

 ### Existing Features